spectrocloud/librarium/docs/docs-content/user-management/saml-sso/saml-sso.md

   [OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749), a widely used authorization framework.
 OIDC supports distributed identity providers and supports social login providers such as Google or GitHub.

-Check the following resources to enable SSO in Palette with the supported Identity Providers (IDP).
+Check out the following resources to enable SSO in Palette with the supported Identity Providers (IDP).

 ## Resources